yohandalpe/covid19-dashboard-nextjs/README.md

 # COVID-19 Situation Report

-A COVID-19 Coronavirus Situation Report for Sri Lanka and Japan built on Next.js
+A COVID-19 Coronavirus Situation Report for Sri Lanka, Italy and Japan built on Next.js

 ## Data Sources